Our Services

 Helpful Resources

-A burning chest is often caused by GERD, a chronic acid reflux condition where a weak lower esophageal sphincter lets stomach acid flow back and irritate the esophagus, but chest pain should always be taken seriously because heart-related symptoms can overlap.
+A burning chest is most often caused by GERD (gastroesophageal reflux disease), a chronic acid reflux condition in which a weakened lower esophageal sphincter allows stomach acid to flow back and irritate the esophagus.
+However, chest pain should always be taken seriously, as heart-related symptoms can mimic acid reflux.

 So, what is GERD, and what should you do if you think you have it?
 Here's what medical experts want you to know.